AhsaanPatterson/Elastic-SIEM-Lab/README.md

 Task 5: Querying for Security Events in the Elastic SIEM
 </br>
 </br>
-1. Inside your Elastic Deployment, click on the menu icon at the top-left with the three horizontal lines and then click on the “Logs” tab under “Observability” to view the logs from the Kali VM.
+1.Within your Elastic Deployment, click on the menu icon at the top left, which features three horizontal lines, and then select the “Logs” tab found under “Observability” to access the logs from the Kali VM.
 </br>
 </br>
 <img src="https://imgur.com/Y4ZPFqj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </br>
 </br>
-2. In the search bar, enter a search query to filter the logs.
-For example, to search for all logs related to Nmap scans, enter the query: event.action:
+2. In the search bar, input a query to filter the logs.
+For instance, to find all logs associated with Nmap scans, you can use the query: `event.action: "nmap_scan"` or `process.args: "sudo"`.
-“nmap_scan” or process.args: “sudo”.
 </br>
 </br>
 3. Click on the “Search” button to execute the search query.
 </br>
 </br>
-4. The results of the search query will be displayed in the table below.
-You can click on the three dots next to each event to view more details.
+4. The results of your search query will appear in the table below.
+You can click on the three dots next to each event to access additional details.
 </br>
 </br>
 <img src="https://imgur.com/G4KDvfN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>